Art with a bang - Portugal's VHILS blasts through barriers

 The 27-year-old’s fame has recently outgrown the boundaries of street art, with his first large personal exhibition hitting the museum circuit earlier this year.
 Just this week he launched a video crafted for the Irish band U2.

-The video “Raised by Wolves”, filmed in slow motion to capture VHILS’s explosive creations in the suburbs of Lisbon where he was born, is part of the Films of Innocence project, “a visionary collection of 11 films by the world’s most vital urban visual artists”, according to U2’s website.
+The video "Raised by Wolves", filmed in slow motion to capture VHILS's explosive creations in the suburbs of Lisbon where he was born, is part of the Films of Innocence project, "a visionary collection of 11 films by the world's most vital urban visual artists", according to U2's website (www.u2.com).

 It was Lisbon and its suburbs, with the decadent charm of dilapidated facades, abandoned warehouses and 1970s revolutionary murals now covered with layers of advertising and graffiti, that inspired VHILS to swap the spray can for carving tools around 2004 and later add explosives to his arsenal.